You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for bosentan

-When to Stop Taking Bosentan: Understanding the Specific Conditions
+When to Stop Taking Bosentan: Understanding the Conditions that Require Discontinuation

 What is Bosentan?

-Bosentan is an oral medication that belongs to a class of drugs called endothelin receptor antagonists.
-It works by blocking the action of endothelin, a chemical that causes blood vessels to constrict, thereby reducing blood pressure in the lungs.
-Bosentan is approved by the FDA for the treatment of PAH, a condition characterized by high blood pressure in the lungs that can lead to right heart failure.
+Bosentan is an oral medication that belongs to a class of medications called endothelin receptor antagonists.
+It works by blocking the action of endothelin, a chemical that causes blood vessels to constrict.
+By blocking endothelin, bosentan helps to relax blood vessels and improve blood flow to the lungs.

-While bosentan is generally well-tolerated, there are specific conditions that may require patients to stop taking it.
+While bosentan is generally well-tolerated, there are certain conditions that may require the medication to be stopped.
 These conditions include:

 Conclusion